Vanherwegentim/CompSciSchakel/Computer_Networks/Computer Networks.md

 Basically, why keep servers constantly running if they're not constantly needed.
 That's why we use the Initial Connection Protocol.

-So if a host has the ICP service enabled and it receives a connection for a well known port, then the host wakes up the correct service and passes the connection to the now running correct service.
+So if a host has the ICP service enabled and it receives a connection for a well known port, then the host wakes up the correct server process and passes the connection to the now running correct server process.

+**ICP of Initial Connection Protocol** is een heel handig protocol om resources te besparen.
+We starten met een Process server die voor alle andere servers staat.
+Wanneer er een dan een connectie binnenkomt voor een bepaalde server process gaat deze Process server het juiste process opstarten en de connectie het juiste TSAP address geven.

 ##### Multiplexing Using TSAPs

 ![image-20220520160555805](img/image-20220520160555805.png)

-Multiplexing is actually just taking signals from a lot of different cables and then going to one single cable and transmitting over that, as can be seen below.
+Multiplexing using TSAPs is very simple.
+We are going to bundle all of our TSAPs(ports) together and send them to where they have go under the same NSAP(IP-address).

 ![What is multiplexing and how does it work?](https://cdn.ttgtmedia.com/rms/onlineimages/multiplexing_and_demultiplexing-f_mobile.png)